 Note: The Vicars Report below was published in the Annual Report and Accounts 2020 and presented at the Annual Parochial Church Meetings on 18th April 2021

 The individual reports for 2020 appear at the end of the Vicar’s Report

 Lord, help us to take our eyes off ourselves and turn them to the community around us, so we are less concerned with what we have done than what remains to be done.
 Save us from being a parish that is too inward looking.
 May our vision be enlarged, our strength renewed and our love for you and your children inspire us to do great things for your glory.
 We ask this in the name of Christ our Lord.

-Our attitude will be one of prayerfulness and service, and we will do what we can to share the treasure of the Gospel message with all who we have contact with.
+Our attitude will be one of prayerfulness and service, and we will do that we can share the treasure of the Gospel message with all who we have contact.

 We will seek to be an active presence in the community and serve it through local initiatives both in and outside the church.
 We will take seriously our duty to care for the world and its resources seeking to maintain our presence in the community by careful use of our resources.

 First I will give you some basics from the year 2019.

 - David Cannon 18th February 2019